Chapter 5. Supported image customizations

 The

-attribute is an optional string can be an exact match or a filesystem glob of the version that uses*
+versionattribute is an optional string can be an exact match or a filesystem glob of the version that uses*for wildcards, and?for character matching.
+If you do not enter a version, the system uses the latest version in the repositories.

-.
-Consequently, you will be unable to freeze the blueprint, because the provides will expand into multiple packages with their own names and versions.
+When you use a virtual provides as the package name, the version glob must be *.
+Consequently, you are not able to freeze the blueprint, because the provider expands into multiple packages with their own names and versions.

-Currently, there are no differences between packages and modules in osbuild-composer
+Currently, there are no differences between packages and modules in osbuild-composer.
+Both are treated as an RPM package dependency.

 Customize your blueprint with a package:

-[[packages]] name = "package_name"
+[[packages]] name = "<package_name>"

 5.4.
-Embedding a container
+Embedding a container Copy linkLink copied to clipboard!

 You can customize your blueprint to embed the latest RHEL container.
-The containers list contains objects with a source, and optionally, the tls-verify
+The containers list contains objects with a source, and optionally, the tls-verify attribute.

 The container list entries describe the container images to be embedded into the image.